Đỗ Quốc Anh, Northwestern University, Chicago

 Đinh Trường Hinh, John Hopkins University, Washington DC

-Hinh T. Dinh is currently a Visiting Scholar at the John Hopkins University School of Advanced International Studies.
+Hinh T. Dinh is currently a Visiting Scholar at Indiana University's O'Neill School of Public and Environmental Affairs.
 Previously he spent over 35 years working at the World Bank Group which he joined through its Young Professionals Program.
 He was a Lead Economist in the Office of the Senior Vice President and Chief Economist of the World Bank (2009-2014), the Africa Region (1998-2009), the Finance Complex (1991-1998), and the Middle East and North Africa Region (1978-1991).
 In these capacities, he provided managerial leadership to World Bank economists in the formulation of economic analysis and policy advice, including the evaluation of macroeconomic and structural policies for many countries in the world, from Asia to Latin America to Africa.
 He received a B.A. in economics, a B.S. in mathematics from the State University of New York, an M.A. in economics, an M.S. in industrial engineering, and a Ph.D. in economics from the University of Pittsburgh (1978).
 His latest books include Light Manufacturing in Africa (2012), Performance of Manufacturing Firms in Africa (2012), Light Manufacturing in Zambia (2013), Tales from the Development Frontier (2013) and Light Manufacturing in Vietnam (2013).

 Edmund Malesky, Duke University, Durham

-Trang T. Nguyen currently practices corporate law at Davis Polk & Wardwell LLP in Silicon Valley, California.
+Trang T. Nguyen currently an Assistant Professor at Temple University Beasley School of Law.
+He used to practice corporate law at Davis Polk & Wardwell LLP in Silicon Valley, California.
 She earned a J.D. from New York University School of Law, where she was an executive editor on the Law Review and a Mitchell Jacobson Law and Business Scholar.
 Trang is the co-founder and former director of VietAbroader, the leading network of overseas Vietnamese students in the U.S. Her work experience included clerking for the Maine Supreme Judicial Court; representing a Vietnamese detainee before a U.S. District Court and federal immigration courts; researching for the United Nations International Law Commission; and consulting at McKinsey & Co. and NERA Economic Consulting.
 Trang is published in the New York University Law Review and the USAID/ Vietnam Provincial Competitiveness Index.
 She is passionate about understanding legal issues affecting Vietnam, including Vietnam's constitutional law development, security in the East Asia/ South China Sea, land use rights, and education and technology.

 Phạm Hoàng Văn, Baylor University, Waco